postmanlabs/labs-docs/src/pages/docs/api-governance/configuring-api-security-rules.md

 search_keyword: "api security, security warnings, schema validation, security validation, api security audit, api security scan, api schema vulnerabilities, security audit"
 ---

-> [Configurable security rules are only available to Postman Enterprise teams.](https://www.postman.com/pricing) If you don't have an Enterprise account, you'll be able to see the API Security admin panel, but you won't be able to turn rules on or off or add new rules.
+> [Configurable security rules are only available to Postman Enterprise teams.](https://www.postman.com/pricing) If you don't have an Enterprise account, you'll be able to see the API Security dashboard, but you won't be able to turn rules on or off or add new rules.

 You can use the _API Security dashboard_ to configure the rules that Postman applies to your API at both the design phase and the testing phase of API development: